Massive open online course: Information architecture

+User behavior and psychological dimensions

+Learner motivation and engagement in MOOCs have been extensively examined through established behavioral and psychological models.
+Research highlights a variety of factors that influence decisions to enroll, persist, and complete courses, including perceived usefulness, ease of use, and social influence.
+The Technology Acceptance Model (TAM) and the Theory of Planned Behavior (TPB) are frequently employed to analyze learner behavior in online education environments.

+Zhu (2024) investigated instructional strategies employed by MOOC instructors to encourage self-directed learning.
+Grounded in adult learning theory and self-directed learning frameworks, this study differentiated motivation into two categories: entering motivation, referring to initial reasons for enrollment, and task motivation, which relates to sustained engagement throughout the course.
+Key strategies that foster motivation included promoting learner autonomy, offering digital credentials, integrating multimedia content, and encouraging peer interaction.
+Additionally, technology tools such as synchronous communication and real-time feedback were found to significantly enhance learner engagement (Zhu, 2024).

+Complementing these insights, Li et al. (2024) examined the motivations and challenges faced by MOOC designers in South America.
+Their research underscored instructors’ aspirations to contribute socially, innovate pedagogically, and broaden educational access through Open Educational Resources (OER).
+Furthermore, the study highlighted that engagement and persistence in MOOCs depend not only on individual learner traits but also on contextual and infrastructural factors, including language barriers, difficulties in updating content, and platform constraints (Li et al., 2024).

+Together, these studies emphasize the critical role of psychological and contextual dimensions in shaping participation in MOOCs.
+Applying motivational frameworks such as TAM and TPB strengthens the theoretical foundation of MOOC design and informs strategies aimed at enhancing learner engagement and course completion.

 Industry

 MOOCs are widely seen as a major part of a larger disruptive innovation taking place in higher education.
 In particular, the many services offered under traditional university business models are predicted to become unbundled and sold to students individually or in newly formed bundles.
 These services include research, curriculum design, content generation (such as textbooks), teaching, assessment and certification (such as granting degrees) and student placement.
 MOOCs threaten existing business models by potentially selling teaching, assessment, or placement separately from the current package of services.

-President Barack Obama has cited recent developments, including the online learning innovations at Carnegie Mellon University, Arizona State University and Georgia Institute of Technology, as having potential to reduce the rising costs of higher education.
+Former President Barack Obama cited recent developments, including the online learning innovations at Carnegie Mellon University, Arizona State University and Georgia Institute of Technology, as having potential to reduce the rising costs of higher education.

 James Mazoue, Director of Online Programs at Wayne State University describes one possible innovation:

 But how universities will benefit by "giving our product away free online" is unclear.

 Principles of openness inform the creation, structure and operation of MOOCs.
 The extent to which practices of Open Design in educational technology are applied vary.